Frances Gordon: Release from prison

 On 10 August 1914, not long after the outbreak of the First World War, the British government ordered that all prisoners convicted of suffrage agitation be released.
 Three days after this, Emmeline Pankhurst called an end to all militancy stating "it has been decided to economise the Union's energies and financial resources by a temporary suspension of activities."

+Later life and legacy

+Gordon was with her sister Ada J. Graves in Kalighat, India when the Srimangal earthquake struck on 8 July 1918.
+Graves died trying to save her daughter, not realising that the girl had already been taken to safety by a nanny.
+Gordon survived the earthquake.

-In 2010, the story of the four suffragettes - Scott, Gordon, Parker and Maude Edwards - at Perth prison has been turned into a stage play, Cat and Mouse, by playwright Ajay Close.
+In 2010, the story of the four suffragettes – Scott, Gordon, Parker and Maude Edwards – at Perth prison was turned into a stage play, Cat and Mouse, by playwright Ajay Close.

+In 2014 a public street in Perth, Frances Gordon Road, was dedicated to her.
+An adjacent street, Ethel Moorhead Place, was named after fellow suffragette.